dudesweet/Agility2020-Access101/lab1.rst

 Lab 1: System Setup
 ======================================

-The purpose of this lab is to configure and test a SAML Service Provider (SP).
-Students will configure the various aspects of a SAML Service Provider, import and bind to a SAML Identity Provider (IdP) and test SP-Initiated SAML Federation.
+The purpose of this lab is to configure a basic vip on which subsequent labs will be built.

 Objective:
 ----------

--  Gain an understanding of SAML Service Provider(SP) configurations and its component parts

--  Gain an understanding of the access flow for SP-Initiated SAML
+In this lab, we will configure resources including Virtual Servers, Pools, and monitors that we will use as the foundation for subsequent labs.

 Lab Requirements:
 -----------------

 -  All Lab requirements will be noted in the tasks that follow

--  Estimated completion time: 25 minutes
+-  Estimated completion time: 10 minutes

 Lab 1 Tasks:
 -----------------

-TASK 1: Configure the SAML Service Provider (SP)
+TASK 1: Create A Pool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+1. Browse to Local Traffic > Pools and click the ‘+’ next to Pools List to create a new pool.
+2. Name the pool in “http_pool”
+3. Assign the monitor “http” by selecting it and sliding it to the left.
+4. Add the following “new node” members to the pool:
+•	Address: 10.1.10.6 Service Port 80
+•	Address: 10.1.20.16 Service Port 80

 Refer to the instructions and screen shots below: